kstenerud/streamux/streamux-specification.md

 Upon sending a "no-response" message, its ID is returned to the ID pool immediately after being sent.
 This also means that "no-response" messages cannot be canceled.
 Choose carefully when designing your protocol.

-The following message types must be identified as "no-response" in Streamux based protocols:
+The following message types must be marked as "no-response" in Streamux based protocols:

 * [Alert](#_alert-message)
 * [Disconnect](#_disconnect-message)